GiorgioMegrelli/Donuts/README.md

 <br/>
 ![Alt text](media/donut-jpg.jpg?raw=true "Donut")

-#### And I just copied and translate it to other programming languages...
+#### And I just copied and translated it to other programming languages...

 And WATCH this gif (I have run it on Node.js):
 <br/>